 The long blade is a beauty having highest quality nickel-plated finish.
 This blade easily rates in full mint throughout.
 The fuller is the wide style.
 This unmarked blade is protected by the in-place brown leather washer.

 A very nice Fireman’s Bayonet here.

 FIRE #26744C Long Fireman's Bayonet - C. Gustav Spitzer

 The long style blade is quality nickel plated, and also is factory-new, in mint condition.
 The blade is the style with wide fuller construction.
-The reverse has the stamping of the producer, being a circle.
-Around the circle is the producers name and location, C. Gustav Spitzer, Solingen.
-In the center is the prancing lion logo, with his flickering tongue.
+The reverse has the stamping of the producer.
+In a circle is the producer's name and location, "C. Gustav Spitzer, Solingen".
+In the center of the circle is the prancing lion logo, with his flickering tongue.
 The original brown leather new-like washer is in place.